Lowe Brockenbrough & Co. Inc. Invests $217,000 in Royal Bank of Canada (NYSE:RY)

 Lowe Brockenbrough & Co.
-Inc. acquired a new position in Royal Bank of Canada (NYSE:RY) (TSE:RY) in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor acquired 2,350 shares of the financial services provider’s stock, valued at approximately $217,000.
+Inc. bought a new position in Royal Bank of Canada (NYSE:RY) (TSE:RY) in the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+The firm bought 2,350 shares of the financial services provider’s stock, valued at approximately $217,000.

+A number of research analysts have recently issued reports on RY shares.
+Zacks Investment Research downgraded shares of Royal Bank of Canada from a “buy” rating to a “hold” rating in a research report on Thursday, May 20th.
+Fundamental Research raised shares of Royal Bank of Canada to a “buy” rating and set a $127.27 price objective on the stock in a research report on Wednesday, March 10th.
+Credit Suisse Group boosted their target price on shares of Royal Bank of Canada from C$132.00 to C$135.00 and gave the stock an “outperform” rating in a research report on Monday, June 7th.
+Scotiabank boosted their target price on shares of Royal Bank of Canada from C$133.00 to C$140.00 and gave the stock a “sector outperform” rating in a research report on Wednesday, May 26th.
+Finally, BMO Capital Markets boosted their target price on shares of Royal Bank of Canada from C$131.00 to C$139.00 and gave the stock a “market perform” rating in a research report on Friday, May 28th.
+Four analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The stock presently has an average rating of “Buy” and an average target price of $125.11.

+Royal Bank of Canada (NYSE:RY) (TSE:RY) last posted its quarterly earnings data on Wednesday, May 26th.
+The financial services provider reported $2.79 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.99 by $0.80.
+Royal Bank of Canada had a net margin of 24.73% and a return on equity of 17.77%.
+The company had revenue of $9.23 billion during the quarter, compared to analysts’ expectations of $11.97 billion.
+During the same period in the prior year, the business posted $1.00 earnings per share.
+Analysts forecast that Royal Bank of Canada will post 8.95 earnings per share for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Tuesday, August 24th.
-Shareholders of record on Monday, July 26th will be given a dividend of $0.8915 per share.
-This is an increase from Royal Bank of Canada’s previous quarterly dividend of $0.86.
-The ex-dividend date of this dividend is Friday, July 23rd.
-This represents a $3.57 dividend on an annualized basis and a yield of 3.53%.
-Royal Bank of Canada’s dividend payout ratio (DPR) is 41.48%.
+Stockholders of record on Monday, July 26th will be issued a dividend of $0.8915 per share.
+This is a positive change from Royal Bank of Canada’s previous quarterly dividend of $0.86.
+The ex-dividend date is Friday, July 23rd.
+This represents a $3.57 dividend on an annualized basis and a dividend yield of 3.53%.
+Royal Bank of Canada’s dividend payout ratio is presently 41.48%.

-Several equities analysts recently weighed in on RY shares.
-BMO Capital Markets raised their target price on shares of Royal Bank of Canada from C$131.00 to C$139.00 and gave the company a “market perform” rating in a research note on Friday, May 28th.
-Canaccord Genuity raised their target price on shares of Royal Bank of Canada from $123.00 to $128.00 and gave the company a “buy” rating in a research note on Wednesday, April 21st.
-CIBC cut their target price on shares of Royal Bank of Canada from C$133.00 to C$131.00 in a research note on Wednesday, June 23rd.
-Zacks Investment Research cut shares of Royal Bank of Canada from a “buy” rating to a “hold” rating in a research note on Thursday, May 20th.
-Finally, Credit Suisse Group lifted their price objective on shares of Royal Bank of Canada from C$132.00 to C$135.00 and gave the stock an “outperform” rating in a research note on Monday, June 7th.
-Four research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-The stock has a consensus rating of “Buy” and an average price target of $125.11.

 Royal Bank of Canada Company Profile